ajinkyacodes/reactjs-apps/README.md

 1. E-Signature-App
 > Select the date and type name to dynamically update the info on DOM.

+2. Randomize Colors
+> Click on buttons to change the heading color and body background with random color.

 ## Technologies Used
 1. ReactJS
 2. React DOM